marioroy/linux-cgroup-always/README.md

 **cgterm_nice**

-Alternatively, the `cgterm_nice [-20..19]` function can be used to get/set the value using the same values as the `nice` command, ranging from -20 to 19.
-A cgroup with a lower value will receive a relative larger CPU share.
+Alternatively, the `cgterm_nice [-20..19]` function can be used to get/set the weight using the same values as the `nice` command, ranging from -20 to 19 (default 0).
+A cgroup with a lower nice value will receive a relative larger share.

+The resulting CPU weight is applied to `io.weight`, as well.

 ```bash
 # terminal one